connervieira/PredatorFabric/README.md

 ## Description

 Automated license plate recognition (often abbreviated to ALPR) is the practice of using a camera and computer to automatically detect, process, and read vehicle license plates.
-Predator Fabric is a completely re-written variation of the Predator ALPR system designed to stream license plate information to an external service to automatically trigger events and actions.
+Predator Fabric is a completely re-written variation of the Predator ALPR system, designed to stream license plate information to an external service to automatically trigger events and actions.

-Unlike the traditional version of Predator, Predator Fabric is intended to be an extremely focused platform that emphasizes stability, reliablity, and ease-of-use.
-While vanilla Predator is a platform focused around technical users, extensibility, and tinkering, Predator Fabric strives to be a platform anyone with basic computer knowledge can use.

 ## Features

 ### Offline

 All image processing and analysis can be done entirely on-device, and the results of analysis are only sent to the designated network service.
-This means Predator Fabric can operate without a connection to the internet.
+This means Predator Fabric can operate without a connection to the internet, and only feed information to local services, if desired.

 ### Easy